yquake2/yquake2/doc/040_cvarlist.md

   is much more reliable than the classic sound system, especially on modern systems like Windows 10 or Linux with PulseAudio.

+* **s_sdldriver**: Can be set to the name of a SDL audio driver.
+If set to `auto`, SDL chooses the driver.
+If set to anything else the given driver is forced, regardless if supported by SDL or the platform or not.

 * **s_underwater**: Dampen sounds if submerged.
 Enabled by default.

 * **s_occlusion_strength**: If set bigger than `0` sound occlusion effects